-The Gilgamesh Flood Tablet has the flood story from the Epic of Gilgamesh, which is an epic poem from ancient Mesopotamia which is regarded as the earliest surviving great work of literature.
-The flood story was added to the Gilgamesh Epic utilised surviving Babylonian deluge stories from older Sumerian poems which inspired the flood myth.
+The Gilgamesh Flood Tablet contains the flood story from the Epic of Gilgamesh, which is an epic poem from ancient Mesopotamia that is often regarded as the earliest surviving great work of literature.
+The flood story was added to the Gilgamesh Epic utilized surviving Babylonian deluge stories from older Sumerian poems which inspired the flood myth.

 ― The Epic of Gilgamesh

 Gilgamesh’s reign is believed to have been about 2700 BCE, shortly before the earliest known written stories.
 The earliest Sumerian Gilgamesh poems date from 2100–2000 BCE.
 One of these poems mentions Gilgamesh’s journey to meet the flood hero, as well as a short version of the flood story.
 The flood story was included because, in it, the flood hero is granted immortality by the gods, and that fits the immortality theme of the epic.
 Gilgamesh, having failed to discover the secret of eternal life, returns to Uruk, where the sight of its massive walls inspires him to praise this enduring work of mortal men.
 The moral is that mortals can achieve immortality through lasting works of civilization and culture.

 A flood or deluge myth is a narrative in which a great flood is sent by a deity to destroy civilization.
 Parallels are often drawn between the floodwaters of these myths and the primeval waters found in certain creation myths.
 The floodwaters are often described as a measure for the cleansing of humanity in preparation for rebirth.